andrasq/node-docs/upgrade-2016.md

 - if changing the BCLK (base clock): turn down uncore ratio, the caches don't overclock as well;
   turn down the graphics slice and graphics unslice ratios, the GPU doesn't overclock well.
+- Skylake dissipates much more power when overclocked.
+With voltage set to "Normal" (let the chip select) and dynamic voltage adjustment set to -0.025V (ie, less than the chip asked for), the system power dissipation is 52W idle, 150W -j8 build, 160-219W prime95 stress testing.
+The deltas are just cpu + memory.
+8gb of ddr4 uses about 3W.